 Final Thoughts On Fine Art Prompts That Spark Creativity

-You are visiting this post because you would like to become a better painter.
+You are visiting this post because you want to become a better painter.

 There is no questioning the importance of practice.

-The artists you watch on YouTube that make it look easy to paint an animal or an ocean have spent a great deal of time practicing their painting techniques.
+The artists you watch on YouTube that make it look easy to paint an animal or an ocean have spent much time practicing their painting techniques.

 With practice, you will become as good as they are.